 - Volume of water: Up to 20,000 AFY of water was made available in all years except critically dry hydrologic year types.
 Surface water deliveries were made within the irrigation season, distributed based on agricultural demand.
-The annual average water supply during the 50-year simulation period would be approximately 14,400 AFY. - The location of the in-lieu and direct recharge would be within the NDE area, located near existing OID conveyance facilities and those parcels with low/med infrastructure requirements.
+The annual average water supply during the 50-year simulation period would be of approximately 14,400 AFY. - The location of the in-lieu and direct recharge would be within the NDE area, located near existing OID conveyance facilities and those parcels with low/med infrastructure requirements.

-The Project anticipates the delivery of approximately 20,000 AF of surface water from the Stanislaus River in all WYs except Critically Dry WYs.
+The Project contemplates anticipates the delivery of approximately 20,000 AF of surface water from the Stanislaus River in all water years (WYs) except Critically Dry WYs, through a limited number of existing and new points of diversions off OID's existing irrigation conveyance infrastructure and subsequent newly constructed private irrigation conveyance infrastructure for in-lieu and direct recharge during the growing season.
 Historically (2010-2019), OID diverts between approximately 165,000 AF to 246,000 AF, with an overall average of approximately 208,000 AF.
-Given OID's existing surface water rights of up to 300,00 AF from the Stanislaus and its overall average system inflows, the surface water deliveries expected from this Project amounts to approximately 22% of the total available surface water.
-As a result, this Project provides the opportunity for OID to meet a portion of the NDE area needs.
+Given OID's existing surface water rights of up to 300,00 AF from the Stanislaus (300,000 AF) and its overall average system inflows, the surface water contemplated fordeliveries expected from this Project amounts to approximately 22% of the total available surface water supply above and beyond that necessary to meet their existing customer demands (on an average basis).
+As a result, if this Project were approved, it would provideprovides the opportunity for OID to meet a portion of the NDE area demands while retaining some volume of water for "high value" out ofbasin water transfersneeds.

-The GSAs, Districts, and Project proponents have the authority to plan and implement Projects through consultation with applicable governing agencies.
-OID has the authority to contract with and provide deliveries to NDE landowners, and individual irrigators have the authority to apply surface water to their fields for in-lieu recharge.
+The GSAs, Districts, and individual Project proponents have the authority to plan and implement Projects through consultation with applicable governing agencies.
+OID has the authority to contract with and provide deliveries to non-districted eastNDE landowners area, and individual irrigators have the authority to apply surface water to their fields for in-lieu recharge.

-Potential costs of this Project include coordination and administration, permitting, CEQA analysis, construction or expansion of conveyance facilities, and financial or other incentives to encourage in-lieu use.
+Potential costs of this Project may include Project coordination and administration, permitting, CEQA analysis, construction or expansion of conveyance facilities, and financial or other incentives to encourage in-lieu use.
 Costs per site may vary depending on proximity to OID conveyance facilities and changes in Project implementation or incentives.
 The total costs of the Project will vary over time depending on how many NDE landowners participate, the amount of construction necessary, the volumetric rate of OID surface water deliveries, and the extent to which irrigators require coordination and support.